-- 28. Subject to the Charter and the bye-laws, the Council may delegate any of its functions and powers to committees consisting of such members and other persons as it may think fit.
-The Council shall prescribe by regulation and/or standing order the constitution and quorum of each such committee and may prescribe the proceedings to be followed at each such committee or provide for the committee to determine its own procedure.
-Council may also prescribe the powers and responsibilities of each such committee. - 29.
-The Council may from time to time revoke all or any of the powers delegated to any committee and discharge any committee in whole or in part. - 30.
-Any committee, unless the Council shall otherwise prescribe, shall have power to delegate to a sub-committee, made up of members of the delegating committee or other persons, any of the powers conferred upon it.
+28. Subject to the Charter and the bye-laws, the Council may delegate any of its functions and powers to committees consisting of such members and other persons as it may think fit and/or to such individuals as it may think fit.
+The Council shall prescribe by regulation and/or standing order the constitution and quorum of each such committee and may prescribe the proceedings to be followed at each such committee or by each such individual or provide for the committee or individual to determine its or his own procedure.
+Council may also prescribe the powers and responsibilities of each such committee or individual.

+29. The Council may from time to time revoke all or any of the powers delegated to any committee and discharge any committee in whole or in part.

+30. Any committee, unless the Council shall otherwise prescribe, shall have power to delegate to a sub-committee, made up of members of the delegating committee or other persons, any of the powers conferred upon it.
 Any such sub-committee shall in the exercise of the powers delegated to it conform to any regulations that may be imposed on it by the delegating committee.